erikrose/blessings/README.rst

-If you're doing a series of ``move`` calls (see below) and want to return the cursor to its original position afterward, call ``location()`` with no arguments, and it will do only the position restoring
+If you're doing a series of ``move`` calls (see below) and want to return the cursor to its original position afterward, call ``location()`` with no arguments, and it will do only the position restoring:

 .. code:: python